alexbenfica/commentThreads.update-bug-report/README.md

 Notes:
-I am providing a sample code above.
-I just changed one line of https://github.com/youtube/api-samples/blob/master/python/comment_threads.py to only list "heldForReview" comments.
+I am providing a sample code below.
-I also removed the the "insert_comment" calls to insert channel comments.

 You can see all changes to the default sample code in this commit: https://github.com/alexbenfica/commentThreads.update-bug-report/commit/65c8b26f7e63faa91d2f4d8e0f964caaa7074ba8